 Moving to Halifax was a BIG thing for me.
 If I hadn’t moved, I wouldn’t have had so many different opportunities.
 My achievements have improved my confidence and self-esteem.

 I received six medals in swimming, including four Gold.
 I’m motivated to one day be involved with the Deaflympics, an International Olympic Committee-sanctioned event.
-For three years, I’ve played hockey as a member of the Bedford Blues, and in February, we won Silver in a championship game at the Sweetheart Tournament in PEI, which is a big deal for me.
+For three years, I’ve played hockey as a member of the Bedford Blues, and in February, we won Silver in a championship game at the Heartwood Tournament in Lower Sackville, which is a big deal for me.

 I received a few awards from the Deaf and Hard of Hearing Association of Nova Scotia, including Young Man of the Year.
 I was also selected to be on the Wabanaki Council on Disability [an Indigenous confederacy], representing Newfoundland and Labrador.
 I was speechless because I’m the youngest and only 17 years old!